• Skip to primary navigation

 Pin2

 “Bathing with six cups of water?!
-That’s just not possible!”
+That is just not possible!”

 Reflecting back upon my land-based life, I remembered taking 15 or 20 minute long, hot showers.
-I must have used a whole tank of hot water often!
+I must have used a whole tank of hot water!
 Now that we’re living on a boat, I’ve drastically curtailed my water usage.
-With a tank holding 1000 litres and an average crew of 6 it doesn’t last long.
+With a tank holding 1000 liters and an average crew of 6 it doesn’t last long.

-Anyway, now that we have a limited amount of water I’ve changed my showering behaviors.
+Now that we have a limited amount of water, I’ve changed my showering behaviors.
 Instead of standing in the shower, enjoying the hot water comfortably hit my body for several minutes; I now have the following procedure:

 • Turn water on and quickly get wet